adamedx/autographps-sdk/README.md

 ## Overview

-**PoshGraph-SDK** is the PowerShell SDK for the [Microsoft Graph API](https://graph.microsoft.io/).
-PoshGraph-SDK enables the development of PowerShell-based applications and automation of the Microsoft Graph REST API gateway; the PowerShell Graph exploration UX [PoshGraph](https://github.com/adamedx/poshgraph) is one such application based on the SDK.
+**AutoGraphPS-SDK** automates the [Microsoft Graph API](https://graph.microsoft.io/) through PowerShell.
+AutoGraphPS-SDK enables the development of PowerShell-based applications and automation of the Microsoft Graph REST API gateway; the PowerShell Graph exploration UX [AutoGraphPS](https://github.com/adamedx/poshgraph) is one such application based on the SDK.
 The Graph exposes a growing list of services such as

 * Azure Active Directory (AAD)
 * OneDrive